 Wood windows also provide more design options than other types of windows.
-Each type of wood has its own personality and there is a large variety of paint color options available.
+Each type of wood has its own personality and there is a large variety of paint color options and hardware selections available.
 Wood replacement windows can add a luxurious feel to your property and enhance its curb appeal.

 Fiberglass Replacement Windows

 Fiberglass replacement windows require less maintenance than their wooden counterparts while still retaining the quality look of painted wood.
 If you need strength and durability, fiberglass windows are a good option.
 They are built to withstand extreme heat and subzero temperatures.

 Pella’s Impervia fiberglass windows use a long-lasting, powder-coat paint finish.
 They are some of the strongest, most durable windows available and also allow more light into your space.

 Fiberglass windows are a great all-around solution for those looking to balance visual appeal, quality, durability and energy efficiency.
 As an added bonus, fiberglass replacement windows are less likely to take damage during installation than other composite windows.

 Vinyl replacement windows are an affordable and functional option for any space.
 They don’t require painting, staining or refinishing.
 This makes vinyl windows relatively easy to maintain.